risk-first/website/docs/risks/Dependency-Risks/Lock-In-Risk/Managing.md

 <!--latex \pagebreak -->

-From examining the [Protocol Risk](/tags/Protocol-Risk) at each end of the bridge you are creating, you can get a rough idea of how complex the endeavour will be:
+From examining the risk at each end of the bridge you are creating, you can get a rough idea of how complex the endeavour will be:

  - If it's low-risk at both ends, you're probably going to be able to knock it out easily.
 Like translating a date, or converting one file format to another.
  - Where one of the protocols is _evolving_, you're definitely going to need to keep releasing new versions.
 The functionality of a `Calculator` app on my phone remains the same, but new versions have to be released as the phone APIs change, screens change resolution and so on.